-Being wrong is often a chastening experience, but a necessary one, as it keeps you humble and reflective.
+Being wrong is often a chastening experience, but a necessary one, as it keeps you humble.
 Oftentimes, it allows you to step back and look at the bigger picture; understand how something went wrong.
 My prediction of the conference standings1 was slightly off in some aspects, terribly in others, but I believe I captured the overall landscape of this recently completed NBA regular season fairly well, so let’s focus on what I got wrong.

 2018-19 Conference Standings Predictions